clawrence00/milestoneproject1/README.md

 #### Validation

 ### Deployment
 The website was deployed using GitHub Pages.
-Here are the following steps required to deploy the site;
+Here are the following steps required to **deploy the site**;

 1) Select the repository.
 2) In the repository navigation click 'Settings'.